 ‘We are living in a time of unprecedented change, a time that demands we think about what is at stake and what we want to do about it.
 Public discussion is unfortunately too often reduced to shouty slogans, annoying memes and strident certainty.
 This is just one reason why Griffith Review is more important than ever.’

 Please help us support Australian writing, culture and ideas.
 Every gift makes a difference and all donations over $2 are tax deductible.
-Donate online using Griffith University’s quick, easy and secure Online Giving Form, and selecting ‘Griffith Review’ from the destinations dropdown menu.
+You can donate online using Griffith University’s quick, easy and secure Online Giving Form; select ‘Griffith Review’ from the destinations dropdown menu.
 (All data is encrypted to ensure your privacy.)
-You can also download a donation form to print and mail back to us.
+Or you can also download a donation form to print and mail back to us.

-Griffith Review makes an exceptional impact on the national conversation and plays a vital role in identifying and developing new literary talent, thanks in part to the loyalty and generosity of thousands of subscribers and Patrons.
+Griffith Review makes an exceptional impact on the national conversation and plays a vital role in identifying and developing new literary talent, thanks in part to the loyalty and generosity of all our subscribers and donors.

-Griffith Review thanks its existing patrons and donors, whose generosity has contributed towards expanding Griffith Review’s impact and visibility, and the connections its stories can make.
+Griffith Review thanks its existing patrons and donors, whose generosity has contributed towards expanding its impact and visibility, and the connections its stories can make.

 Dr Cathryn Mittelheuser

 Australia Council for the Arts

 2020 Supporters and Partners Arts Queensland The Australian National University Australian and New Zealand School of Government Copyright Agency Cultural Fund Graeme Wood Foundation Judith Neilson Institute for Journalism and Ideas McLean Foundation State Library Queensland – black&write!